mapbender/mapbender-documentation/en/functions/basic/map.rst

 Map
 ***

 Map is based on OpenLayers.
-The element can be integrated via the content section.
+The element must be integrated into the Map area.

 .. image:: ../../../figures/map.png
      :scale: 80